OM kram kreem kroum sah bhaumaya namah

 OM pram preem proum sah shanaischaraya namah

 Sann * Anu * Ninurta * El * Eli

 Masjid of Beema Palli in Beemapally, Kerala

 Notes on the mutual drishti of Shani-into-Mangala and Mangala-into-Shani

 Whenever sober-structural Shanaicarya must share a residence with muscular-moving Professor Mangala or with risky-rogue Rahu or dispersing-disinterested Ketu, the agenda of the teachings of Professor Shani are subject to prolonged and repeating lessons .

 The lessons are in reality multiple opportunities for accepting of gifts of understanding.

-The advantage of Shani-yuti-Mangala (in any razi) is that one is unable to surrender.
+The advantage of Shani-yuti-Mangala (in any razi) = one is unable to surrender.
 There can be no defeat.
 Due to the combination of durokaraka Shani's legendary endurance and combative, competitive Kuja's relentless pursuit of the conquest, this pair signals in it for the long haul.

 Attributes of stamina and courage are indeed noble features of this yoga.
 Nevertheless, this long haul is littered with obstacles (Shani) and prone toward breakage (Kuja).

 Final outcomes depend upon the planetary ruler of the pair, incoming drishti upon the pair, rashi of the pair, and bhava of the pair, inter alia.